Trollz (song): Commercial performance

 The song debuted at the top of the US Billboard Hot 100, becoming 6ix9ine's first number-one single in the country, and Minaj's second and her first as lead artist.
 She also became the second female rapper to debut atop the Hot 100, following Lauryn Hill in 1998.
 The following week, the song dropped to number 34, and broke the record for largest drop down the chart from number one in Hot 100 history; Taylor Swift's "Willow" (2020) later broke the record.
-"Trollz" spent a total of 4 weeks on the Hot 100, marking the second least amount of weeks for a Hot 100 number one song in history.
+"Trollz" spent a total of four weeks on the Hot 100, marking the second fewest weeks for a Hot 100 number one song in history.
 Furthermore, it topped the Billboard Digital Songs chart selling 116,000 downloads, becoming 6ix9ine's first chart-topper and Minaj's sixth, as well.
 It marked the largest song sales week since Taylor Swift's "Me!" featuring Brendon Urie (2019) opened with 193,000 downloads sold, and the largest of 2020 at the time.

 Music video

 The accompanying music video was released alongside the official single release on June 12, 2020.
 It was shot in May 2020 and Minaj revealed that the video was shot in 6ix9ine's guest bedroom while the latter was still under home confinement.
 After both artists claimed that the video broke the record for most views for a hip hop song in the first 24 hours, YouTube denied this, stating that the video only received 32.5 million views, 6.4 million less than "Gooba".
 A representative for the company said "paid advertising views on YouTube will no longer be considered when looking at a 24-hour record debut".

-As of June 2022, the music video on YouTube has over 400 million views and 6.7 million likes.